 - ShopKick: This app has lots of ways to earn money towards gift cards beyond just shopping at grocery stores (such as scanning in products – you don’t even need to buy them to get the points!).
 Still, you can just link your cards to this app, and when you make a qualifying purchase, you’ll be given credit.

 - Ibotta: Using this app, you’ll choose offers before you go shopping.
 Then, go shopping, and scan your receipt to get your rewards.
+You can also use Fetch (what is the difference between fetch and ibotta?).

 - Checkout 51: Download this free app, then every Thursday you’re sent new offers.
 You can click the ones you want, then scan your grocery store receipts in after purchase to get rewarded.